garrandall/popular-music-data/tracks/too-close-next.md

 You're making me want you oh the way you move
 ('Plus it's real, real slow)
-I like those things you do cause you're a little too close, yeah I get so excited, ooh, how I like it, I try but I can't fight it Oh, you're dancin' real close, 'plus it's real, real slow You're makin' it hard for me
+I like those things you do cause you're a little too close, yeah I get so excited, oh, how I like it, I try but I can't fight it Oh, you're dancin' real close, 'plus it's real, real slow You're makin' it hard for me